Synonyms and other taxonomic changes

 The range of “Davis’s Southeastern Dog-day Cicada” (Tibicen davisi) includes much of the southeastern United States.

-The nominate form or "typical T. davisi" is restricted to areas east of the Mississippi River (incl.
+The nominate form or "typical T. davisi" is most common east of the Mississippi River (incl.
 FL, GA, AL, MS, c. & e.
 SC, c. & e.
 NC, & e.
-VA) and is not known from the Trans-Mississippi states (incl.
-LA, AR, & MO).
+VA) and known from isolates in the coastal plain of a few Trans-Mississippi states (incl.
+LA, AR, & TX).
 Reports for "davisi" and its northern most limits in the east suggest Maryland, Delaware, & se.
 New Jersey(?).
 Some reports even suggest extreme sc.
-TN? - however, these reports and specimens may be representative of ssp. "harnedi".
+TN and nw.
+Alabama? - however, these reports and specimens may be representative of ssp. "harnedi".

 Nominate "davisi" is a pine specialist and associated with "long needle" pine species and pine forests of the Atlantic & Gulf Coastal Plain.
 Populations of "davisi" are known to extend into the lower "Hill Country" following the Fall-line Hills of the Piedmont Plateau.
 It is the distribution of the host trees that seems to define the range of nominate davisi occurring east of the Miss.
 R.